ibm-cloud-docs/storage-scale/applying-plan.md

 For more information on viewing successful or failed cluster deployments, see [Retrieving apply plan logs](/docs/storage-scale?topic=storage-scale-retrieve-apply-plan-logs).

-## Next steps
+## Next steps (UI)
 {: #apply-plan-ui-next-steps}
 {: ui}

-After you've successfully applied a plan, you can begin [Accessing the GUI](/docs/storage-scale?topic=storage-scale-access-gui) to monitor the resources and status of the service for both the compute and storage clusters.
+After you have successfully applied a plan, you can begin [Accessing the GUI](/docs/storage-scale?topic=storage-scale-access-gui) to monitor the resources and status of the service for both the compute and storage clusters.

 ## Applying a plan using the CLI
 {: #apply-plan-cli}